 1) Social Media

+Chances are pretty good that you were scrolling through your timeline looking at how happy everyone is for the holidays when you came across this article.
+As it stands, we already spend entirely too much time on social media comparing ourselves to others.
 We think things like, "How come I don't look like that?" or "Why do they always get to travel?"
-It seems like everybody is living their best life except for us.
+It seems like everybody is living their best life - except for us.

 Here is a little secret for you; we are all struggling in one way or another.